 All of which leads me to believe that Rohmer would be horrified by our fashion choices during the pandemic, which have been dominated above all by athleisure: a style of dressing that, in its emphasis on the private bodily process of perspiration—sweatpants, sweatshirts, sweatsuits—seems to explicitly repudiate the very concept of public life.
 While the pressure to capitulate is understandable—if there’s no such thing as society, we might as well start dressing like it—Rohmer inspired me to try to resist.
 There are few things in the world more ridiculous than buying new clothes in quarantine with nowhere to wear them; and yet, I found myself doing so, over and over again.
 The sales were just too good to pass up.
 The pandemic’s brutalization of the economy hit the fashion industry particularly hard, resulting in one of my favorite pandemic pastimes: Swarming the bankrupt carcasses of American style’s most venerable institutions.
 The discounts kept escalating precipitously, and I started to measure the days by the arrival of the UPS truck.
 I was making off with virtual cartfuls of fancy clothing I couldn’t have afforded otherwise.
 Still, there was something surreal about stocking my closet with clothes that wouldn’t see the light of day for months, if not years.
 My delusions were only fed further by my viewing project.
 Even if I didn’t have anywhere to wear it, I was on the hunt for a corduroy blazer like the one I saw in Rendezvous in Paris, clinging to the concept as if it were a talisman warding off an unlucky future.

 In Love in the Afternoon, as in the modern regime of fast fashion and online shopping, the question of sartorial elegance is charged with something like an ethical quality.
 The main character Frédéric is drawn to his friend Chloé when she reappears in his life after a long absence, even though he seems to be happily married to his wife Hélène with no obvious signs of dissatisfaction in the relationship.
-Frédéric’s wayward tendencies, however, become clear early on in the film during an encounter with a salesgirl in a clothing store.
+Frédéric’s wayward tendencies, however, become clear early on in the film during an encounter with a salesgirl in a boutique.
 The magnetism between them is generated in no small part by her unerring eye for his body and what would work on it.
 And her taste is vindicated when she picks out a shirt for him that, he assents, suits him perfectly.1 So later on when we see Frédéric and Hélène trying to choose between scarves in a department store, only for her to mention offhand that this is an exception to the rule (“I never shop with my husband”), Rohmer has prepared us to recoil from her statement like a bad omen.
 In his world, a difference in sartorial judgment is dispositive evidence of a deeper incompatibility, which is why a couple that can’t match a scarf with a coat together won’t stay together.

 Frédéric, though, has his own motives for being interested in clothes.
 He explains them in a first-person monologue layered over what seem like candid shots of unsuspecting Parisian pedestrians: “People pass by and vanish.
 You don’t see them grow old.
 What in my eyes gives so much value to the streets of Paris is the constant yet fleeting presence of these women, whom I’m almost certain never to see again.
 It’s enough that they’re there, conscious of their charm, happy to test its effect on me, as I test mine on them, in silent agreement, without even the subtlest smile or look.”
 What these musings conjure up is a conception of urban existence as a crucible for the unceasing push and pull of optical exchange.
 To live in a city is to accept a constant state of visual exposure; but for Frédéric this is less an imposition than an opportunity for adventure.2 The excitement of that adventure, of visually registering others and being registered in turn, flows from a sense of collectivity—it relies, in other words, on the kind of churning mixture of strangers that suburbs, with their atomizing and individualizing imperative (favoring cars instead of trains, roads instead of sidewalks, houses instead of apartments), seem expressly designed to thwart.